nickbrandt/GitLab/doc/development/fe_guide/droplab/droplab.md

 The DropLab class has no side effects, so you must always call `.init` when the DOM is ready. `DropLab.prototype.init` takes the same arguments as `DropLab.prototype.addHook`.
-If you do not provide any arguments, it will globally query and instantiate all droplab compatible dropdowns.
+If you do not provide any arguments, it will globally query and instantiate all DropLab compatible dropdowns.

 ```html
 <a href="#" data-dropdown-trigger="#list">Toggle</a>